lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

-Sometimes, categorical (factor or character) variables have many levels, but only
+Sometimes, categorical (i.e. factor or character) variables have many levels,
-a few observations in each level.
-For analyses, this is less than ideal, so it
+but only a few observations in each level.
+For many analyses, this is not ideal
+as small sample sizes in some groups make it difficult to ... {{complete this}}.
-is often useful to reduce the total number of categories by merging levels together.
+So, it is often useful to reduce the number of categories by merging levels
-This can be especially useful if interpretation of only one level is desired
+together.
+This can be especially useful if we only want to interpret one level
-compared to other levels.
+compared to the other levels.

+But first, let's make the values of education understandable, rather than just
+numbers.

+{{Convert to tab exercise}}

 Reduce the levels of education by using the `fct_recode` function from the
 `forcats` package.

 `@instructions`

 `@hint`